in

 The stability of the chest press has a double-edged effect: while it allows you to concentrate more on your main muscles, it also makes it easier for your secondary, supporting, and stabilizing muscles (such as your rotator cuffs) to do their jobs.

-Depending on your objectives, this might not matter all that much to you, but it will eliminate some lifting or applying force to loose or unstable objects practice.
+Depending on your objectives, this might not matter all that much to you, but it will eliminate some lifting or applying force to loose or unstable objects in practice.

 • Interfere with shoulder training.

-Because it engages more of the anterior deltoids (shoulders), if you train shoulders the next day or in the same training session, your performance may suffer.
+Because it engages more of the anterior deltoids (shoulders), if you train your shoulders the next day or in the same training session, your performance may suffer.

 Key points